Remy LeBeau: A New Orleans Street Kid Who Made It Big In The Funny Pages

 She granted the Thieves Guild the Elixir of Life, a serum that would extend one’s life indefinitely as long as the recipient continued to use it.
 In turn she granted the Assassins Guild superpowers to protect her.

 In our blossoming city Jean Baptiste and Marguerite Gabourel rose to infamy…but it wasn’t to last long.
 Gabourel tried to undermine Candra and it backfired on him.
 In 1762 he devised a well planed score to clear Candra’s elixir storage, learn of its source, and banish Candra from Earth in the process.
-The Seven Years' War had sent a slew of new recruits to New Orleans from Acadia.
-In 1756 Jean Baptiste Gabourel inducted a very promising Cajun thief named Jaques LeBeau into the guild.
+The Seven Years' War had sent a slew of new recruits to New Orleans from Acadia, Nova Scotia, Canada.
+Most Acadian migrants settled in the bayous west of New Orleans, however, some settled in New Orleans.
+Of that minority that settled in the city was a mystic named Jaques LeBeau.
+In 1756 Jean Baptiste Gabourel inducted this very promising Cajun thief, Jaques LeBeau, into the guild.
 Gabourel and LeBeau became close associates because LeBeau was also a master of the mystical arts.
-Gabourel entrusted all of the guild lore to LeBeau regarding the Old Kingdom.
+Eventually, Gabourel entrusted all of the guild lore to LeBeau regarding the Old Kingdom.

 When Gabourel was captured trying to steal the Elixir, Candra imprisoned and denied him the Elixir to make an example out of him.
 She saw a rising star in LeBeau however and appointed him as the new Patriarch of the New Orleans Thieves Guild.